openstack/keystone/doc/source/configuration.rst

-Keystone now provides an option whereby these read-only directories can be easily integrated as it now enables its identity entities (which comprises users, groups, and group memberships) to be served out of directories while assignments (which comprises projects, roles, role assignments, and domains) are to be served from a different Keystone backend (i.e. SQL).
+Keystone now provides an option whereby these read-only directories can be easily integrated as it now enables its identity entities (which comprises users, groups, and group memberships) to be served out of directories while assignments (which comprises projects, role assignments, and domains) and roles are to be served from different Keystone backends (i.e. SQL).
 To enable this option, you must have the following ``keystone.conf`` options set:

 .. code-block:: ini